tylergneill/skrutable/manual.md

 Note also that only basic symbols important for Classical Sanskrit are used.
 If you need Vedic symbols or something similar, you can add this yourself.

-The last used scheme settings are remembered and loaded on subsequent runs.
-To override this from the command line, use the --prompt flag to get a user-friend menu.
-Otherwise, simply pass the proper parameters to the given constructor or method.

-A handy bonus feature in transliteration.py is "destroy spaces", but it can only be activated by changing the source code.
-Set this to True to destroy spaces added in Romanization, i.e., those typically omitted in Devanagari in favor of ligatures.
-Details can be controlled in tables.py.
+A handy bonus feature in `transliteration.py` is `destroy_spaces`, but it can only be activated by changing the source code.
+Set this to `True` to get rid of spaces added in Romanization, i.e., those typically omitted in Devanagari in favor of ligatures.
+Details can be viewed and controlled in `tables.py`.

-For more detailed info on how all the parts work, see the extensive internal documentation.
+For more detailed info on how all the parts work, see internal documentation.